EricCrosson/invisibleman/README.md

 ## Approaching a Programming Language

-We have seen how to implement local variables (aliased instances of remote hosts), control hosts with directives, and group directives into meaningul chunks.
+We have seen how to implement
+- local variables (aliased instances of remote hosts),
+- control hosts with directives, and
+- group directives into meaningful chunks.

 We have introduced a documentation system.
 I hope I'm not the only one starting to notice the resemblance.

 Finally, no language would be useful without loops.
 Loops in this language take one argument: the number of times to repeat the